OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/zepkit.md

 The starter kit works by creating a React application that serves a web user interface.
 This interface allows you to interact with your smart contracts via a web3
 provider: Metamask, Coinbase Wallet.
-The interaction is enabled by Truffle and OpenZeppelin SDK.
+The interaction is enabled by Truffle and the OpenZeppelin SDK.
 They work together to compile and test your smart contracts locally.
 Eventually, you need to take your application to mainnet, and Infura is already configured to help you do so effortlessly.